Shreerang/Vue-Nuggets/README.md

 #### Notes

+⚠️ Some edge cases are still being worked upon! ⚠️

 1. Variance Selector is one of size or color picker.
 2. The label name, and its default value are configurable.
 3. There are 2 supported shapes - square (for size picker) and circle (for color picker)